NormanPrice/deep-learining-generate/README.md

 Due to above - in case you want to generate passwords using pre-tranied model, please ensure that you have both model file and dataset on which the model was trained - so that dimensions of the model are correct(num_chars might vary - that will cause errors).

 Sample error caused by mismatch in char numbers:
-    `ValueError: Input 0 of layer "sequential_2" is incompatible with the layer: expected shape=(None, 25, 83), found shape=(None, 25, 81)`
-Model was tranied on 83 chars and the input for processing here is 81 -> causing mismatch
+    `ValueError: Input 0 of layer "sequential_2" is incompatible with the layer: expected shape=(None, 25, 83), found shape=(None, 25, 81)` -  In this case Model was tranied on 83 chars and the input for processing here is 81 -> causing mismatch

 This will be worked on in the future by making sure that all models are tranied on ASCII printable charachter set.
 Sorry for the temporary inconvinience :(